jaiwanag/lab-terra-containerapp/README.md

 6. Click on "Add secret"
 Now you have created a GitHub secret for Azure using the provided JSON object.
 You can use this secret in your GitHub Actions workflows to authenticate and interact with your Azure resources.

 TF_BACKEND_CONFIG
 1. Create a new secret in your GitHub repository by going to "Settings" > "Secrets" and clicking on "New secret".
 2. Name the secret TF_BACKEND_CONFIG and paste the contents of your lab-terra-containerapp.tfbackend file as the value.

 The contents should look this.
 ```yaml
 client_id = "xxxxxxxxxx"
 subscription_id = "xxxxxxxxxx"
 tenant_id = "xxxxxxxxxx"
 ```
 3. Click on "Add secret"
 This will be used to pass the contents of the TF_BACKEND_CONFIG secret as the backend-config parameter to the terraform init command in the workflow.
 ### Create GitHub Action
-1.Create a .github/workflows directory in the lab-terra-containerapp repository on GitHub

 1. In the lab-terra-containerapp project in VS Code.
 Create a folder call .github
 2. In the .github folder create a folder called workflows
 3. In the workflows folder create a file called `actions-lab-terra-containerapp.yaml`
 4. Copy and paste the code below into the yaml file and save
 ```yaml
 name: Terraform Azure Deployment